nooralteneiji/Happiness-Without-Borders/.ipynb_checkpoints/README-checkpoint.md

 **(1) Temporal Trends in Happiness and Migration:**
 Let us set the stage by providing a broad understanding of how migration patterns and happiness scores have shifted over time.
 Recognizing the trends at a macro level can form the foundation for more specific exploration later on.
    - How have migration patterns changed over time in relation to shifts in the happiness scores of both source and destination countries?
-   - Factor in global events: economic downturns (decrease in GDP) and conflicts